 Reorganisations: how to exit the tunnel

 An interview with Franco Carlo Papa (Chairman of PGS Consulenti) in which he underlines that the arrangement with creditors is still the most used tool, even if larger companies tend to prefer recovery plans under Article 67 of the Bankruptcy Act, given the absence of public disclosure requirements.
 The greater need for debt reduction could see a rise in the number of debt restructuring agreements under Article 182-bis of the same act.
-To date the improved the economic environment has not been reflected in restructuring processes, although its effects might be felt in a few years’ time.
+To date the improved the economic environment has not been reflected in restructuring processes, although its effects might be felt in a few years’ time.5 June 2015

 New offence of fraudulent accounting in force from 14 June 2015

 This article by Marco Grappa (Partner of PGS Consulenti) examines the new offence of fraudulent accounting (for listed and non-listed companies) involving wrongful inclusion or omission of material facts that would tend objectively to mislead others.
-These offences are classified as “crimes of danger” rather than “crimes of damage” since it is no longer necessary to demonstrate that loss or damage has actually been caused by such unlawful accounting methods.
+These offences are classified as “crimes of danger” rather than “crimes of damage” since it is no longer necessary to demonstrate that loss or damage has actually been caused by such unlawful accounting methods. - + 2014

 22 February 2014